 That could also help position them as a way of keeping tabs on your health, just like the Apple Watch (current tagline: "The future of health is on your wrist").
-And given the global health events of the past 18 months, it could well be an appealing prospect for many.
+And given the recent pandemic, it could well be an appealing prospect for many.

 We would also expect another step up in terms of sound quality.
 The AirPods Pro, while still a cut above your average in-ear headphones, are bettered for sound by the Sony WF-1000XM3 and Sony WF-1000XM4, both of which are a little more dynamic and attacking overall.